jkang331/domain-modeling-v2/README.md

 # domain-modeling-v2
 INFO 498B - Project 5

+## Notes:
+* I added CustomStringConvertibleTests, DoubleExtensionTests, and MathematicsTests for the  Unit Tests for each part of the assignment.
+* I've labeled the V2 additions in my main.swift file.
+The modifications should be at the top of the file or at the top of their respective class.

+## Assignment Spec:

 ###### Implement the CustomStringConvertible protocol on all types
 * define a "description" property of type String
 * this property should return a human-readable version of the contents